tvpavan/node-crawler-cheerio/README.md

-node-crawler
+node-crawler-cheerio
 ------------

-node-crawler aims to be the best crawling/scraping package for Node.
+node-crawler-cheerio forks from node-crawler that aims to be the best crawling/scraping package for Node.
+It replaces jQuery by using cheerio, a more fast, flexible one but with less memory, which will make the crawler work more efficiently.

 It features:
  * A clean, simple API